The British Shadow Chancellor Kerry McCarthy attended the Pussy Riot trial on Monday to give a bit of extra attention

 In the meantime Ahmad has remained in detention for over seven years without charge or trial.

-their job of gathering news.
-In fact, our country goes to war to help people being oppressed by various regimes, yet we find on occasion that we are being oppressed much closer to home, not by fundamentalists or dictators, but by our own police services
+gathering news.
+In fact, our country goes to war to help people being oppressed by various regimes, yet we find on occasion that we are being oppressed much closer to home, not by fundamentalists or dictators, but by our own police services up and

-story like this being covered?
+being covered?
 Did these officers in question want to protect the racist murderers from the photographers' cameras or not allow the same cameras to record the dignified Lawrence family after the verdict?
-This behaviour is absolutely
+This behaviour is absolutely baffling.

 As a hip-hop artist, live performance is not only the bread and butter of my career, as it is for all musicians, but also the lifeblood of my existence.
 Hip-hop is a direct form of communication and live performance is the opportunity to interact